 Audio redirection with dynamic audio quality adjustment for LAN and WAN.

 Real-Time Audio-Video for using webcams and microphones on some client types.

-Copy and paste of text and, on some clients, images between the client operating system and a remote application or desktop.
+Copy and paste of text and, on some clients, images between the client operating system and a remote desktop or published application.
 For other client types, only copy and paste of plain text is supported.
 You cannot copy and paste system objects such as folders and files between systems.

 Multiple monitors are supported for some client types.
 On some clients, you can use up to four monitors with a resolution of up to 2560 x 1600 per display or up to three monitors with a resolution of 4K (3840 x 2160) for Windows 7 remote desktops with Aero disabled.
 Pivot display and autofit are also supported.